Marlrus/walrus-tools/README.md

 # Walrus Tools

 Basic tooling for Functional programming using TypeScript.
-It works around TypeScript typing limitations for functional programming by creating standardized variations of common utilities as a workaround.
+It works around TypeScript typing limitations for functional programming by creating standardized variations of common utilities.

 ## Basics and Caveats